CATALPAresearch/moodle-mod_openchat/README.md

 ## Key Features

-* Server-side communication between PHP and OpenWebUI API.
+* server-side communication between PHP and OpenWebUI API.
-* Customizable host url and API end points.
+* customizable host url, API end points, and API key.
-* Definition of the proposed LLM model in the plugin settings
+* definition of the proposed LLM model in the plugin settings
-* A purely javascript-based interface to OpenWebUI is also implemented.
-However, this is not recommended if API is secured by a key.
 * minimal user interface
+* (optional) A purely javascript-based interface to OpenWebUI.
+However, this is not recommended if API is secured by an API key.

 ## Roadmap and Limitations
 **Roadmap**
+* In future, teachers should be able to define prompt templates that encapsulate student LLM requests.
+These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.
+* add further language strings and its translations
 * support continuous chat sessions
-* users should be able to select the LLM model
-* compatability with LLM servers other OpenWebUI (former Ollama), e.g. ChatGPT
+* making LLm model selectable by the user (student)
+* UI redesign
 * binding to a RAG webservice
+* log user interactions, optional als the text input
+* compatability with LLM servers other then OpenWebUI, e.g. ChatGPT

 **Limitations**
 - quickly coded without much testing